iamsaief/javascript-learn-unlearn-relearn/README.md

 <p>

 A closure is a fundamental concept in JavaScript.
-It occurs when a function “remembers” its lexical scope even after it has finished executing.
-In simpler terms, a closure allows a function to retain access to variables from its outer (enclosing) function, even when that outer function has completed execution.
+It occurs when a function _remembers_ its lexical scope even after it has finished executing.
+In simpler terms, a closure allows a function to retain access to variables from its _outer (enclosing) function_, even when that outer function has completed execution.

 ### 🧩 Simple Analogy: The Picnic Basket